dxw/playbook/src/tech/promotion-process.md

 **At least 1 week before the panel meets**, the lead panelist creates a review form from
 [a template](https://drive.google.com/drive/folders/1q4idxObiYhqOAWuzudFQcGAk_70yZk-I),
-transfers ownership of it to a member of the HR team for filing, and sends it with your promotion pack to each member of the panel.
+transfers ownership of it to a member of the People team for filing, and sends it with your promotion pack to each member of the panel.

 The panelists then individually review the application without conferring with